QUESTION 22 -

 particular sentence structure.
 Unfortunately, the case has never been thoroughly investigated by the linguists, since ever, therefore most grammar books (and particularly

-those published by the English nations) do not present, and they do not work properly with the category of case.
+those published in the English nations) do not present, and they do not work properly with the category of case.
 That results in a mumbo-jumbo of grammar.

 It is worth highlighting that O G POPA has developed the category of case as never before in grammar history.
 Consequently, grammatical correspondence between morphology and